 But, that doesn’t mean procurement and supply chain risk managers can just sit by and wait for the next crisis to happen – far from it.
 Every crisis brings valuable lessons for the organisations and processes disrupted by it.
 By taking the time to reflect on these issues once the situation settles, organisations can reduce the impact and damage caused by the next one – wherever and whenever it strikes.

-The Smart Cube has been helping businesses build resilient procurement and supply chain operations for two decades now, delivering powerful insights to help our customers mitigate supply chain disruption locally and globally.
+The Smart Cube has been helping businesses build resilient procurement operations and supply chain management for two decades now, delivering powerful insights to help our customers mitigate supply chain disruption locally and globally.

 During those years we’ve seen numerous major global incidents impact economies and bring entire markets to their knees.
 Here are three important lessons we’ve learned from them.

 Lesson #1: National emergencies can become global threats faster than most of us imagine